Traditional Ways

 - Buddha’s Four Truths – Poking a Little Deeper

-- “Hinduism for Dummies” ~ The Bagavad Gita and Buddha’s Four Truths serve as a succinct summary of Hinduism’s core, at least for me.
+- “Hinduism for Dummies” ~ The Bhagavad Gita and Buddha’s Four Truths cover the essentials well enough.

 These methods give you an opportunity to integrate mind, breath and body in the ‘flowing moment’.
 It can be easier to notice awareness ‘leave the moment’ when you are doing them sincerely, compared with daily activities.
 Conscientious long term practice appears to increase such watchfulness.